 The tour begins in Hanoi so you would look to arrive at Noi Bai International Airport.
 However, the tour ends in the south in Ho Chi Minh City so ideally you would look to fly out of HCMC International Airport!
 Sometimes though it is cheaper to do a return ticket in and out of Hanoi so if that’s the case just give yourself an extra day at the end of the tour and you can jump on an internal flight up to Hanoi to catch your flight home.

-Generally, our tour dates for Ultimate Vietnam run every 3 weeks on Mondays throughout the year with a short break in February and over New Year.
+Generally, our tour dates for Grabatour Vietnam run every 2/3 weeks on Mondays throughout the year with a short break in February and over New Year.
 They are released approximately 11 months in advance, so for plans far in the future just be sure to check in with us around then to see the exact dates.

-GRABATOUR Vietnam is limited to people aged between 18 – 39 years of age.
+Grabatour Vietnam is limited to people aged between 18 – 39 years of age.
 We welcome people from any country.
-We accommodate solo travelers, couples as well as small groups of mates.
+We accommodate solo travellers, couples as well as small groups of mates.

 Vietnam is a safe place to visit, as long as you follow some basic health and safety guidelines and have respect for the local people and culture.
 The most common dangers in Vietnam are sunburn, dehydration and hangovers, however travelling in a group with Grabatour Vietnam makes it even safer!
 Our tour guides have travelled extensively, and will share their experience, local knowledge hangover-cures with you.

-Travel Insurance for Vietnam is compulsory to join GRABATOUR Vietnam.
+Travel Insurance for Vietnam is compulsory to join Grabatour Vietnam.
 Your Group Leader will ask to see proof of your cover before your trip begins.
-You can organise a quote and policy for yourself here:
+You can organise a quote and policy for yourself here: Travel Insurance.